novak-99/ex/docs/source/Tutorials/NumericalAnalysis.rst

     0.5 + 0j
     0.479426 + 0j

-Finally, the numerical analysis module contians tools for root-finding and optimization.
+Finally, the numerical analysis module contains tools for root-finding and optimization.
 Here, we demonstrate Newton's method, using :math:`1000` epochs and an initial guess of :math:`2i`:

 .. code-block:: cpp